Geoff Alday

 Took a learning analytics platform from PoC through acquisition.

 Watershed defined a new category of learning analytics built on the xAPI standard.
-I was the principal designer and product owner from day one, shaping 15 report types, the dashboard system, and the data tooling that powered enterprise pilots with Google, AT&T, and Visa and carried the platform to acquisition.
+I joined as principal designer and later stepped into product ownership, shaping the reporting system, dashboards, and tools that powered enterprise pilots with Google, AT&T, and Visa — helping carry the platform from concept through acquisition.

 Watershed